apache/nuttx/boards/arm/sama5/sama5d3-xplained/README.txt

            ether 02:00:00:11:22:33  txqueuelen 1000  (Ethernet)

    Now that the new interface has an IP address, you can ping the NuttX box at 10.0.0.2 (or whatever IP address you configured it to have).
+If you used the telnet defconfig, you should be able to telnet to the board using:

+   $ telnet 10.0.0.2

    The helper script also sets up Network Address Translation (NAT) so the NuttX system can access the Internet.
 If that is not what you want, you can remove the iptables